 Welcome to the MA Programme at CMS.
 CMS is a partner of the TEI, Ripon College Cuddesdon.

 Cathy Ross is the MA Coordinator, and can be contacted at: cathy.ross@churchmissionsociety.org harvey.kwiyani@churchmissionsociety.org

-Harvey Kwiyani is the Programme Lead for African Christian Diaspora MA, and can be contacted at
+Harvey Kwiyani is the Programme Lead for the African Christianity MA and can be contacted at